Deak History, Family Crest & Coats of Arms

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Deak include Deakin, Deacon, Deakan, Deakins, Dekne, Diakne and many more.

 Early Notables of the Deak family (pre 1700)

-More information is included under the topic Early Deak Notables in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) are included under the topic Early Deak Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Deak family to Ireland